 A Chat with the Chef: Gabriela Ruíz of Carmela y Sal

 At only 31, Gabriela Ruiz has risen from her humble culinary roots and is fast becoming the country’s premier star chef.
 She heads the kitchen at the tony Carmela y Sal, one of the capital’s few restaurants offering an interpretive version of the cooking of the south-east of the country, that is, the state of Tabasco, reaching into the Yucatan peninsula.
-Her food makes a lasting impression; she evades fashion, and concentrates on seductive, eater-friendly dishes that both seduce and challenge, a difficult feat.
+Her food makes a lasting impression; she evades fashion, and concentrates on seductive, eater-friendly dishes that both comfort and challenge, a difficult feat.
 We recently sat down in the airy, sun-drenched dining room before service, to chat about her career and kitchen.

 How and when did your interest in food and cooking begin?